1974–75 Milwaukee Bucks season

 The 1974–75 Milwaukee Bucks season was the Bucks' seventh season in the NBA.
 Before the season began for the Bucks, they would join the Kansas City-Omaha Kings as the only two NBA teams to not have any players of theirs selected by any of the rivaling ABA teams in the 1974 ABA Draft of NBA Players.
-For the first time since 1970, Oscar Robertson was not on the opening day roster.
+For the first time since 1969-70 season, Oscar Robertson was not on the opening day roster.
 This would be Kareem Abdul-Jabbar's last season in Milwaukee before being traded to the Los Angeles Lakers the following the season.

 Just before the start of the regular season, Kareem had privately requested a trade on October 3, 1974, at a dinner meeting in Downtown Milwaukee.
 His preferred trade destinations were the New York Knicks and the Los Angeles Lakers.
 General manager Wayne Embry later stated in 1987, "We asked Kareem if there was dissatisfaction with us and he said, 'no'.
 He just wanted to be traded from Milwaukee.
 He said his life style and the life style in Milwaukee were not compatible."
 With the Knicks failing to trade for Kareem in the 1975 offseason, the Lakers then traded for Kareem on June 16, 1975, in a trade that also sent Walt Wesley to the Lakers and Junior Bridgeman, Dave Meyers, Elmore Smith, and Brian Winters to the Bucks.